-In this article, we will talk about the cost of delivering a baby in Singapore.
-We will look at a few key cost components including prenatal check-ups, doctor fee for delivery and hospital cost.
-We will also provide a guide on how much you can expect to claim from your Medisave Account.
+In this article, we will discuss the cost of delivering a baby in Singapore.
+We will look at a few key cost components, including prenatal check-ups, doctor fees for delivery, and hospital costs.

 Prenatal Check-ups – An Appetiser To A Lifetime Of Financial Burden Commitment

 First and foremost, we want to say congratulations!
 If you and your spouse have been trying for a baby, seeing those two faint lines across the pregnancy test kit will be one of the best feelings you ever have in life.
 Take some time to enjoy the moment.

 Once you are done with that, it’s time to plan ahead.
 If this is your first pregnancy, you may be lost on what needs to be done.
 Here’s what you need to know.

 The first trimester is considered the riskiest for babies, and unfortunately, miscarriages do happen.
 At this point, there isn’t really much you (or your doctor) can do aside from taking care of mother’s health and generally not stressing any more than you need to about it.
 Take care of yourself and let the baby take care of itself.

 Depending on when you find out that you are pregnant and the appointment dates you arrange, you probably have enough time for just 1 or 2 check-ups during the first trimester.
 If your first check-up is before week 8, there is a good chance the ultrasound may not detect any heartbeat yet.
 Don’t worry about that and just follow the advice of what your gynaecologist says.

 If you are making an appointment with a private gynaecologist, expect to pay about $150 to $250 per visit, excluding the additional cost of buying supplements.
 If you include supplements, the first two visits may cost you about $500 to $700.

 If you go to public hospitals, the cost would be much cheaper since this would usually be subsidised if you are a Singapore citizen.